Uefa rejects accusation of delays to Varga treatment after collision

-Uefa rejects accusation of delays to Barnabus Varga treatment following horror collision
+Uefa rejects accusation of delays to Barnabas Varga treatment following horror collision

-Uefa say the treatment of Hungary striker Barnabus Varga’s sickening collision against Scotland was not delayed
+Uefa say the treatment of Hungary striker Barnabas Varga’s sickening collision against Scotland was not delayed

-Uefa insisted there was no delay in the treatment of Barnabus Varga, who suffered broken bones to his face in a horrific collision in his side’s Euro 2024 clash with Scotland.
+Uefa insisted there was no delay in the treatment of Barnabas Varga, who suffered broken bones to his face in a horrific collision in his side’s Euro 2024 clash with Scotland.

 Hungary striker Varga was carried off on a stretcher during his side’s clash in Stuttgart in the 68th minute and remains stable in hospital.